 This surprising trick will get hard water stains off glass shower doors

-It doesn’t matter how clean your bathroom is, if your shower door is covered in hard to remove water stains, your bathrooms gonna look dirty.
+It doesn’t matter how clean your bathroom is, if your shower door is covered in hard-to-remove water stains, your bathroom gonna look dirty.

 Many moons ago when Black and Decker first came out with their power scrubber, I thought this was going to be my ticket to finally having a sparkling clean glass shower door.
 Boy was I wrong.
 The only thing it did was give me a sore arm for about a week from trying to hold that puppy up.